pilcrowonpaper/arctic/docs/pages/index.md

 ---
-title: "Arctic v2 documentation"
+title: "Arctic v3 documentation"
 ---

-# Arctic v2 documentation
+# Arctic v3 documentation

 _See [v1.arcticjs.dev](https://v1.arcticjs.dev) for the v1 docs._

+_See [v2.arcticjs.dev](https://v2.arcticjs.dev) for the v2 docs._

 Arctic is a collection of OAuth 2.0 clients for popular providers.
 Only the authorization code flow is supported.
 Built on top of the Fetch API, it's light weight, fully-typed, and runtime-agnostic.